Oftentimes, when people hear the word marketing, they don’t realize there’s a lot more under the surface that goes into “marketing” a business.

 Marketing is more of an overarching umbrella that encompasses other aspects.

-Branding is a subset of marketing.
+On the other hand, branding is a subset of marketing.

 It is an aspect of marketing, but is not the only thing marketing is concerned with.